orchestracities/documentation/docs/tutorial.md

 As early mentioned, the entry point for any data management activity is usually the Orion Context Broker.
 Importing data from external sources can be done in different ways.
-It is important to keep in mind that the platform is currently focus on real time data from APIs or sensors.
+It is important to keep in mind that the platform is currently focused on real time data from APIs or sensors.
 This implies that importing "static" data, it is currently supported via some work around.